JimmyWong1998/jimmywong1998.github.io/_pages/about.md

 </a>
 and have 2 papers under review.

+# 📖 Educations
+- 2016.09 - 2020.07, University of Electronic Science and Technology of China (UESTC), Chengdu, Sichuan, China
+- 2018.09 - 2020.07, University of Birmingham (UoB), Birmingham, United Kingdom
+- 2020.09 - 2026 (now), University of Science and Technology of China (USTC), Anhui, Hefei, China

 # 🔥 News ((Related to my first-author publications))
 - *2026.03*: &nbsp;🎉 HybridIO: Enabling Bandwidth-Aware Memory Access Offloading for Multi-Chiplet Systems with CXL-Based Hybrid Memory received first-round reviews from CAL 2026 (2× Accept, 1× Revise & Resubmit).